 By Lahari Kandamuru

-Lahari is a writer currently based in Bengaluru, India.
-She finds her refuge and catharsis in writing.
+About the Author: Lahari is a writer currently based in Bengaluru, India.
+A philomath by nature, she is particularly interested in the domain of mental health.
 She can be reached at [email protected]